Dycade/2D-maze-path-finding/README.md

 ## Usage
 1. Open terminal or command prompt and navigate to the directory where you cloned the repository.
 2. edit the map.txt file as your wish
-3. To run the program, enter: python pathfinder.py mao.txt algorithm heuristic
+3. To run the program, enter command like: python pathfinder.py map.txt astar euclidean The first argument is the path of the map
+The second argument is the search algorithm to use choices are:bfs,ucs, and astar.
+The third argument is the heuristic to use for A* search, choices are: uclidean and manhattan
-4. the out put would be similarly like:
+5. the out put would be similarly like:

 * 1 1 1 1 1 4 7 8 X<br>
 * * 1 6 1 1 1 5 8 8<br>
 4 * * * 1 1 1 4 6 7<br>